asu-ke-web-services/gios-vagrant/README.md

   `vagrant up`

-6. You can see gios web-apps in `gios-vagrant/working_dir` directory.
+6. You can see wordpress, mysql, logs, web-apps under `gios-vagrant/working_dir` directory.

 The box will have the following ports forwarded by default: